Veliidae

 Veliidae is a family of gregarious predatory insects in the suborder Heteroptera.
 They are commonly known as riffle bugs, small water striders, or broad-shouldered water striders because the segment immediately behind the head is wider than the rest of the abdomen.
-The genus Rhagovelia is also referred to as a ripple bug.
+Species of the genus Rhagovelia are also referred to as ripple bugs.

 Veliidae have a specialized body plan that allows them to walk on water and are neuston.
-Gerridae is another closely related group that is also neuston and both are in the superfamily Gerroidea.
+The family Gerridae is another closely related group that is also neuston and both are in the superfamily Gerroidea.
 Veliidae are smaller however, between 1.5 and 6 mm.
 They can be found on ponds, near lake shores, and in rivers worldwide.
 Some species can also be found on plants near water, in salt water or in mud flats.